 Colour film processing:

 I have done all my colour processing using a Jobo, initially with the Fuji Hunt 5L C-41 kit, but soon moved over to individual components, which is more economical as the expensive bleach can be replenished extensively whereas the much cheaper developer should be used one-shot with rotary processing.
-Dev, bleach, fix, and final rinse can be from different brands as C-41 is a standardised process.
+Dev, bleach, fix, and final rinse can be from different brands as C-41 is (or at least should be) a standardised process.

 For E6 I have used the Kodak kit, now discontinued, and the Fuji Hunt E6 5L kit which works very well but is not currently available – February 2022.
 Bellini makes a 6/7 bath kit which I’ve not tried but should work well.
 Individual components from Bellini, Tetenal or Fuji Hunt etc. are probably worth researching if going through larger quantities of film.

-Update September 2022 – I have now used the Bellini E6 kit, available in 1 litre and 5 litre kits, and the quality from initial impressions seems to be very good.
+Update September 2022 – I have now used the Bellini E6 kit, available in 1 litre and 5 litre packagings, and the quality from initial impressions seems to be very good.

 Black & White film developers:

-Availability of packaged developers and individual chemicals can vary with locality and access, so bear in mind what I have written is from a UK based perspective.
+Availability of packaged developers and individual chemicals can vary with locality and access, so take into account that I’m in the UK.

 Over time I’ve used a variety of black & white developers.
 More recently, and at the time of writing – January 2022 I have moved back towards self-mixed developers, particularly Ryuji Suzuki’s DS-12 (slow to medium speed films) and DS-10 (faster films, e.g TMY-2) which work well for hand agitation and rotary processing.